 The status LED on the front panel reflects the current operating status of the monitor and indicates fault conditions.
-See Section 3.4.1.1 for more information on the Status Outputs.
+See Section 3.4.2 for more information on the Status Outputs and Table 8-1 for additional information.

 The status details and outputs are categorized into Critical and Non-Critical warnings.
 Critical warnings are those that would normally require immediately removing the monitor from service and repairing it.
 Non-critical warnings are those that indicate some maintenance would be useful, but not immediately required.
 If the front panel LED indicates a status issue, details can be viewed in the STATUS menu from the Home Screen.
+This section provides information on the four status outputs.